janlonden/kuvaify/README.md

 **transitionScale**

-Set the amount of scaling in animation.
+Set the amount of scaling in transition.
+Setting this to 0 should increase performance.

 ```
 transitionScale: 0.02